Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Holographic Superconductor

 To solve this system, we must impose suitable boundary conditions at both the horizon (\( u = 1 \)) and the conformal boundary (\( u = 0 \)) of the spacetime.
 At the horizon, regularity requires the scalar field to remain finite, \( \Psi(1) < \infty \), and the temporal and angular components of the gauge field to vanish, \( A_t(1) = 0 \) and \( A_{x_1}(1) = 0 \), ensuring that \( A_\mu \) has finite norm within the bulk.
 Near the boundary, the fields asymptotically behave as

 with scaling dimensions

+Notice that this $A_t$ is valid for $z\neq3$.
+At $z=3$ logarithmic terms appear in the asymptotic behavior of the gauge field, which would require a separate analysis and will not be considered here.
 The coefficient $\Psi_1$ ($\Psi_2$) corresponds to the order parameter $\mathcal{O}$ with scaling dimension $\Delta_1$ ($\Delta_2$).
 To ensure the existence of well-defined normalizable modes near the boundary regime, the mass of the scalar field must satisfy the bound $m^2\ell^2 \ge -(z+3)^2/4$, which is the Breitenlohner-Freedman (BF) bound for massive scalar fields in a 5-dimensional Lifshitz background.
 In addition, the parameters $\mu_{t}$ and $\rho$ are interpreted as the chemical potential and the charge density operator, respectively.
 A similar interpretation is given to the coefficients of the component $A_{x_1}$, where $\mu_{x_1}$ represents a one-dimensional vector potential that sources the current density operator $J_{x_1}$.

+To determine the condensate as a function of temperature, we solve the system \eqref{eq:CondeFieldEqns} numerically subject to the boundary conditions \eqref{eq:BoundarySols1}--\eqref{eq:BoundarySols2}.
+We work in the canonical ensemble, keeping the charge density $\rho$ fixed.
+For the numerical analysis, we choose the lower scaling dimension $\Delta_1=1$.
+From eq.~\eqref{eq:scaling_dim}, this fixes the scalar mass to $ m^2\ell^2=-(z+2).$ After the rescalings $A_\mu\to qA_\mu$ and $\Psi\to \ell q\Psi$, the effective scalar charge becomes unity.
+In the boundary expansion of $A_{x_1}$, we set the source $\mu_{x_1}=0$ in order to avoid introducing an external current in the dual field theory.
+We also impose the source-free condition $\Psi_2=0$, so that $\Psi_1$ is proportional to the expectation value of the dual operator, namely $\Psi_1\sim \langle \mathcal{O}_1\rangle$.

+We solve the coupled ordinary differential equations \eqref{eq:CondeFieldEqns} using a shooting method from the horizon to the boundary.
+At the horizon, we expand the fields compatible with regularity at $u=1$

+where the coefficients $\Psi_h$, $a_t^{(1)}$, and $a_{x_1}^{(1)}$ are related through the equations of motion \eqref{eq:CondeFieldEqns}, leaving two independent parameters (in our case, $\Psi_h$ and $a_t^{(1)}$).